melles1991/usecuewebsite/_posts/2019-07-10-how-netlify-became-irrelevant.md

 Comparing these two options suddenly became very easy.
 Only if you want a single website with limited form submissions you should choose Netlify.

 Secondly, CloudCannon has a more mature product than Netlify.
 Until today we could have thought that the lack of analytics in Netlify was due to its immaturaty.
 We could have hoped (or expect) that Netlify would add this missing feature sooner or later.
 Now we know it wants you to pay a premium for it.
 Making a big fuss about a paid feature your competitor introduced long ago (for free), is not very smart.
 With this move Netlify loses (a lot of) its credibility.
-By trying to cash on such a basic functionality, Netlify damages the trust of its clients.
+By trying to cash on such a basic functionality, Netlify also damages the trust of its clients.

 In other words: Netlify made their product comparable and showed its true colors.
 A very dumb move from an otherwise smart and popular company.